isomerpages/moe-clementitownsec/_curriculum/Chinese (Special Programme).md

 <p>*If there is a clash with the school timetable/other compulsory school
 programs/activities, and students wish to continue this course, they are advised to transfer to MOELC.
 Please approach your subject teacher to obtain the transfer form.
-(Details may find from MOE language center website:
+(Details may be found from the MOE language center website:
 <a rel="noopener noreferrer nofollow" target="_blank">https://www.moelc.moe.edu.sg/courses/</a>)</p>
 <p><em>However, all class transfers will be subject to the availability of vacancies.
 Where there are no vacancies in the requested day/time slot(s), students will be put on a waiting list.
 While waiting for a place to be freed up, students are to make arrangements to attend the class initially assigned to them.</em>
 </p>